 WrestleMania originated in 1985, on March 31 of that year.

 Think back to WrestleMania XIV, an event that was pivotal in turning around WWE's declining fortunes.
 Since mid-1996, they had been battered in the weekly television ratings by Ted Turner's WCW.
-Headlined by former WWE stars such as Hulk Hogan, Randy Savage and others, WCW had come close to putting WWE out of business in 1997.
+Headlined by former WWE stars such as Hulk Hogan, Randy Savage and others, WCW came close to putting WWE out of business in 1997.

-WWE's best weapon against the WCW juggernaut was Stone Cold Steve Austin; a character that resonated with the blue collar worker as he stood up to his boss, McMahon and sought to win the WWE World title for the first time against hated heel, Shawn Michaels.
+WWE's best weapon against the WCW juggernaut was Stone Cold Steve Austin; a character that resonated with the blue collar worker as he stood up to his boss, McMahon, and sought to win the WWE World title for the first time against hated heel, Shawn Michaels.

 Michaels did not set foot in the ring until WrestleMania.
 The pair made it to the big show, but had their match occurred in 2018 and not 1998, it likely would not have been allowed to take place, given the terrible condition both men's bodies were in.

 While that bout was saved, plenty of others have been planned that have not occurred for a wide variety of reasons.

 This slideshow explores five such examples where a planned WrestleMania encounter had to be changed:

 Razor Ramon was originally booked to challenge Goldust for the Intercontinental Championship at WrestleMania XII in a return match of their bout at the 1996 Royal Rumble wherein Goldust had shockingly defeated Razor to become IC Champion for the first time.

 Their WrestleMania re-match was to have been a street fight with all manner of weapons and chicanery involved.